arosecra/brooke/README.md

 		- just get the cached files when the app starts / another resource
 	- implement download buttons
 	- move settings code to library-fs class (after finishing and using web-fs/web-path)

+	- while app is loading / library is loading, improve the way app displays
+	- convert buttons to use action
+		- settings
+		- etc?

+	- consider moving images to separate indexeddb, only pulling the ones i need or lazy loading
+		- only keep so many categories/series worth of files cached
+		- or, alternatively, show placeholder & have an img component that'll pull the image itself

+	- attempt to standardize image sizes. pad transparency onto images to fill height gap?

 ToDo: